Navigation: THE ONDEMAND VERSION >

 With this version, you do not have to install the ACCOUNTS program itself on your computer.
 Rather than installing the program, you install a small OnDemand client program.
 The ACCOUNTS program and your database are stored on servers ("in the cloud").
 The client program will securely access the ACCOUNTS program and your database directly over the Internet, via remote control.

-Only screen images and your keyboard actions and mouse movements are transmitted over the Internet, so while it will be a bit slower than fully local versions like the Standard and Local Network versions, it is much faster than the Remote Database version, which has to transmit all data that it accesses over the Internet.
-However, like the Remote Database Version, you should only consider this version if you have reliable fairly high-speed Internet.
+Screen images and your keyboard actions and mouse movements are transmitted over the Internet with this version, so it will be a bit slower than fully local versions like the Standard and Local Network versions.
+You should only consider this version if you have reliable fairly high-speed Internet.

 This OnDemand technology is very similar to Citrix, Microsoft Remote Desktop and Remote Desktop Services (previously called Terminal Server), and other remote access solutions like TeamViewer, LogMeIn and AnyDesk.
 Unlike some of those solutions, it allows for multiple simultaneous users of the same program and database, safely.
 While the OnDemand version of ACCOUNTS is not exactly web-based (it is not accessed through a web browser such as Edge, Internet Explorer or Chrome) it is the closest to a web-based application of any of the versions of ACCOUNTS, because you do not have to install the ACCOUNTS program itself.